nuta/hypervisor-in-1000-lines/website/en/02-boot.md

 ## OpenSBI

-Once the QEMU `virt` machine, the virtual computer we use in this book, does not boot the our hypervisor directly.
+Once the QEMU `virt` machine, the virtual computer we use in this book, does not boot our hypervisor directly.
 Instead, it starts OpenSBI, a firmware similar to BIOS/UEFI.

 ## Let's boot OpenSBI